NetSparkleUpdater/NetSparkle/README.md

 **Warning!**

-The .bat file that launches your executable only waits for 90 seconds before giving up!
+The file that launches your downloaded update executable only waits for 90 seconds before giving up!
 Make sure that your software closes within 90 seconds of [CloseApplication](#closeapplication)/[CloseApplicationAsync](#closeapplicationasync) being called if you implement those events!
 If you need an event that can be canceled, use [AboutToExitForInstallerRun](#abouttoexitforinstallerrun)/[AboutToExitForInstallerRunAsync](#abouttoexitforinstallerrunasync).

 ## Appcast